Matthew J. DeGennaro: Education

 DeGennaro obtained his primary education at Valley Cottage Elementary School, and then pursued his secondary education at North Rockland High School.

 At the age of 15, he was recruited by Bard College at Simon's Rock due to his scores on the Preliminary Scholastic Aptitude Test (PSAT).
 After receiving his Associate of Arts Degree in the Natural Sciences in May 1993, he transferred to Bard's College Main Campus.
 During his time on main campus, he earned his Bachelor of Arts in History and Philosophy of Science and Gender Studies in May 1996, as well as completed all required pre-med courses.

 Following graduation, DeGennaro originally planned to attend medical school.
 Although after being waitlisted, he withdrew his applications and moved back to New York City to continue to conduct research.
 DeGennaro earned his PhD in Developmental Genetics in May 2008 at the New York University School of Medicine.

-Marriage

-DeGennaro and his partner, Christian Larsen, divorced in 2015 after being in a relationship for 14 years.